 So instead, they appoint a GAL, who is like an extended hand of the judge.
 The GAL goes out, does those investigations, and writes a report with their recommendations about which parent should have custody and authority to make decisions for the child.
 The recommendations reflect what they believe will protect the child’s interests as much as possible.

 The GAL comes in after mediation doesn’t work.

 In Cook County, a process is supposed to be followed that involves ordering the parents to see a mediator if they are not coming to agreement about parenting time and decision-making.
 Mediation can be hit-or-miss.
 If the mediator is effective and the parents are willing to cooperate, then great – we get things done, we draft the allocation judgment and the parenting plan (the documents that spell out custody and parental decision-making), they sign it, and they are done.

 The majority of judges, but not all, follow that process.
 But if the mediator’s report comes back and says we didn’t resolve all issues – or even one issue – the judge will often order a GAL to be appointed right then and there.
 The judge will tell you that they’ll see you back in three to six months, to give the GAL time to conduct their investigations.

-They are an attorney, but not an attorney in that case, which means practically speaking, you can call the guardian ad litem as a witness and have them testify as to their report.
-So, if we are trying to attack the recommendations, we would call the GAL to testify about what was included in the investigation and why they came to the conclusions they did.
-So, you are allowed to ask those things and try to chip away a little bit at the GAL’s credibility with the recommendations.
+The GAL is an attorney, but not an attorney in that particular case.
+You can call them as a witness and have them testify as to their report.
+If, for example, we don’t agree with the recommendations, we would call the GAL to testify about what was included in the investigation and why they came to the conclusions they did.
+You are allowed to ask those things and try to chip away a little bit at the GAL’s credibility with the recommendations.